stel-furet/Mviz/bug_list.md

 - **AM + Fluidity Display Flicker**: Using AudioMotion and Fluidity together causes external display to flicker
 - **Storm Plugin Performance**: Storm plugin is too CPU intensive and runs too slow - needs optimization
 - **Nebula Morphing Toggle Broken**: Morphing toggle updates settings correctly but does not actually affect the visualization - morphing effect not working despite console messages showing successful updates
+- **Audio Priority System Bug**: When video from file and playlist audio are both playing, visualizations are incorrectly driven by video file audio instead of playlist audio.
+Simple fix needed: If playlist play buttons are toggled on, video from file should be muted.
+When playlist is toggled off, video from file should stay muted.
+Live audio input should mute everything else and take priority.

 ### Medium Priority
 - **Channel Order Persistence**: Fluidity and other channels not maintaining correct positions after app restart due to localStorage timing issues